 - Degradation of amino acid to primary amines: It can cause food poisoning.

 - Glutamic-acid – Arginine

-Protein degrades into amino acids, amines, ammonia and hydrogen sulphide by the action of proteolytic microorganisms. carbohydrate degrades into acids, alcohols and gases by the action of fermentative microorganisms. fat degrades into fatty acid and glycerol by the action of lipolytic microorganisms.
+Proteins split into amino acids, amines, ammonia and hydrogen sulphide by the action of proteolytic microorganisms.
+Carbohydrates split into acids, alcohols and gases by the action of fermentative microorganisms.
+Fats degrade split into fatty acids and glycerol by the action of lipolytic microorganisms.